 Our Organisation’s Structure

-Freightliner is an established provider of intermodal and bulk freight haulage, operating services across the entire UK rail network and employing over 2500 employees in the UK, Continental Europe and the Middle East.
+Freightliner is an established provider of intermodal and bulk freight haulage, operating services across the entire UK rail network and employing over 2500 employees in the UK and Continental Europe.
 Freightliner is owned by Genesee & Wyoming Inc. (G&W).
 G&W owns or leases 122 freight railroads worldwide that are organised in 10 operating regions with approximately 8,000 employees and 3,000 customers.

 Our Policies on Slavery and Human Trafficking